getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Howdy, Frank!
 ```

-The first thing to notice about this code is that the `lookupStudent(..)` outer function creates and returns an inner function called `greetStudent(..)`.
-The `lookupStudent(..)` function is called twice, producing two separate instances of its inner `greetStudent(..)` function, both of which are saved into the `chosenStudents` array.
+The first thing to notice about this code is that the `lookupStudent(..)` outer function creates and returns an inner function called `greetStudent(..)`. `lookupStudent(..)` is called twice, producing two separate instances of its inner `greetStudent(..)` function, both of which are saved into the `chosenStudents` array.

 We verify that's the case by checking the `.name` property of the returned function saved in `chosenStudents[0]`, and it's indeed an instance of the inner `greetStudent(..)`.